WinterAxis/ESV-MD-Bible/The_Bible_esv/26_Ezekiel/Ezek_17.md

 On the mountain height of Israel will I plant it, that it may bear branches and produce fruit and become a noble cedar.
 And under it will dwell every kind of bird; in the shade of its branches birds of every sort will nest.

 ###### 24
 And all the trees of the field shall know that I am the LORD; I bring low the high tree, and make high the low tree, dry up the green tree, and make the dry tree flourish.
-I am the LORD; I have spoken, and I will do it." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+I am the LORD; I have spoken, and I will do it."

 ***